-The Robinson's Bend Field was first drilled in the early 1990's by Torch Energy Corporation ("Torch Energy") and its affiliates to take advantage of certain tax credits.
+Our properties in the Black Warrior Basin were first drilled in the early 1990s by Torch Energy Corporation ("Torch Energy") and its affiliates to take advantage of certain tax credits.
 Therefore, most of our wells were drilled before 1992.
-The Robinson's Bend Field was owned and operated by Torch Energy until January 2003, when it was acquired by Everlast Energy LLC ("Everlast") a company formed by a former Torch Energy executive.
-We acquired our initial properties in the Robinson's Bend Field from Everlast in June 2005.
+The Black Warrior Basin was owned and operated by Torch Energy until January 2003, when it was acquired by Everlast Energy LLC ("Everlast") a company formed by a former Torch Energy executive.
+We acquired our initial properties in the Black Warrior Basin from Everlast in June 2005.

-The Robinson's Bend Field is located in western Tuscaloosa County and Pickens County, Alabama and encompasses a gross surface area of approximately 109 square miles.
-As of December 31, 2006, our interest in the Robinson's Bend Field operated with approximately 467 natural gas wells.
+The Black Warrior Basin is located in western Tuscaloosa County and Pickens County, Alabama and encompasses a gross surface area of approximately 109 square miles.
 The field has been primarily developed on 80-acre spacing.
-The State of Alabama has approved field-wide either 40-acre or 80-acre spacing.
+The State of Alabama has approved either 40-acre or 80-acre spacing field-wide.
 We are currently developing our properties in the field on both 40- and 80-acre spacing.

-The field has seven compressor stations with 800-1,200 horse power compressors, approximately 170 miles of gas gathering lines (wells to header) and 25 miles of transportation lines (header to compressor).
-In addition, there are 152 miles of water gathering pipes and 28 miles of water transportation pipes.
+The field has seven compressor stations with 800-1,200 horsepower compressors, approximately 170 miles of gas gathering lines (wells to header) and 25 miles of transportation lines (header to compressor).
+In addition, there are approximately 152 miles of water gathering pipes and 28 miles of water transportation pipes.

 One of our typical well sites consists of a single gas well and associated gas/water separators connected via subsurface piping.
 Gas flows from the wellhead to compressor facilities, where over 85% of the gas is routed to a natural gas pipeline operated by Southern Natural Gas Company ("SONAT").
-The remaining natural gas is routed to the Enterprise Alabama Intrastate Pipeline from the Maxwell Crossing Module.
-Water produced from these wells is transferred via a facility pipeline to one of three wastewater treatment facilities, where particulates are removed by settling and the water is then discharged into the Black Warrior River in accordance with effluent standards established by the Alabama Department of Environmental Management ("ADEM") and our National Pollutant Discharge Elimination System ("NPDES") permits.
+The remaining natural gas is routed to the Enterprise Alabama Intrastate Pipeline ("Enterprise Alabama") from the Maxwell Crossing Module.
+Water produced from our wells is transferred via a facility pipeline to one of three wastewater treatment facilities, where particulates are removed by settling and the water is then discharged into the Black Warrior River in accordance with effluent standards established by the Alabama Department of Environmental Management ("ADEM") and our National Pollutant Discharge Elimination System ("NPDES") permits.
 In addition, there are three saltwater disposal wells that are not currently in use.